irmiller22/irmiller22.github.io/source/_posts/2014-11-04-the-voice-in-the-background.markdown

 ### To self-criticize is Human

-Humans by nature are very critical, sometimes overbearing creatures, and we tend to come down hard on our own inabilities to overcome small obstacles, often attributing them to some inherent flaw in our mental make-up.
+Humans are very critical, sometimes overbearing, creatures by nature, and we tend to come down hard on our own inabilities to overcome small obstacles, often attributing them to some inherent flaw in our mental make-up.
 This humanistic trait essentially makes it even more difficult when it comes to learning something new.
 We fault ourselves for not being able to get it right away, and we give up either out of desperation or because we fear how much we don't know.
 As a result, we're mentally hard-wired to set ourselves up for failure.

 {% img center http://core0.staticworld.net/images/idge/imported/article/itw/2013/12/10/2_5-100522019-orig.jpg %}